Get ready to go abroad with peace of mind thanks to our special offers!

-Rather than splitting la bise and bonjour into separate topics, we’ll group them into scenarios, since oftentimes they go hand in hand (or cheek to cheek, if you will).
+Rather than splitting la bise and bonjour into separate topics, we’ll group them into scenarios, since oftentimes they go hand in hand.
 One important thing to remember is this is a very culturally relative topic.
 My perspective is one of a west-coast Canadian millennial living in Paris.
 It is possible that experiences will differ depending on where you are from, where in France you are, and even your age.
 Otherwise, rest assured that the contents of this article have been read and validated by French people.

 If you’re feeling confident enough, you can also optionally add on madame or monsieur (muh-syuh, sir) after bonjour.
 Avoid using mademoiselle (mad-mwa-zel, young lady), as it has become less popular and can be received poorly.

 Once you greet the person and they acknowledge you back, you can go on to place your order or ask your question.
-In Canada and the US, it is normal to initiate a question or conversation with excuse me, but in France, it is more polite to get someone’s attention with bonjour, as a sudden excusez-moi can come off as too blunt.
-Though if you’re just trying to get through a crowd, excusez-moi is still the right phrase to use.
+In English, it is normal to initiate a question or conversation with excuse me, but in France, it is more polite to get someone’s attention with bonjour, as a sudden excusez-moi can come off as too blunt.

 Once you’ve been helped and are about to leave the establishment, you can say merci au revoir (mer-see O vwa, thank you goodbye).
 In English we don’t say goodbye very often but the word in French acts more as the equivalent of have a nice day.
 To more explicitly wish the person a nice day, you can swap out au revoir for bonne journée (bun zhool-nay, have a nice day).
 Basically, the merci is mandatory, and for the second element you have a choice between au revoir and bonne journée.
 Saying only merci and nothing else sounds a bit like an unfinished sentence.

 Obviously, there is no need to give a cheek kiss in these situations.
-Also note that ça va (sa va, how are you) is not said between strangers in such transactional settings.
+Also note that ça va (sa va, how are you) is not said between strangers.

 If you’re meeting the friend or family member of a friend, or going on a first date, this is where la bise can get involved.
 But not to worry, there are general patterns that we can follow.